cevi/nextcloud-hitobito-login/README.md

 # Hitobito-Login
 <img src="./img/app-dark.svg" title="Hitobito-Login Logo" alt="Hitobito-Login Logo" style="display: block; margin: auto; width: 25%;"/>

 `Hitobito-Login` is an extension app for nextcloud enabling login functionality using an instance of [Hitobito](https://github.com/hitobito/hitobito) (open source organisation/community management tool) as authentication backend.
-It also implements group and role mapping between the two systems
+It also implements group and role mapping between the two systems.

+This application and its developers are not affiliated with, endorsed by, or associated with Puzzle ITC (the developers of Hitobito).
+All trademarks and copyrights belong to their respective owners.

 ## Installation
 First the app needs to be installed on the Nextcloud instance: